 2. Enhanced Employee Engagement:

-Chatbots and virtual assistants powered by AI can handle routine employee inquiries, leaving HR professionals with more time to address complex issues, mentor employees, and foster a positive workplace culture.
+Chatbots and virtual assistants powered by AI can handle routine employee inquiries, leaving HR professionals with more time to address complex issues, mentor employees, focus on strategic initiatives and foster a positive workplace culture.

 Additionally, AI can identify worker and company productivity by keeping tabs on project timelines, deadlines, and online activity.
 This allows administrators to manage huge workforces without having to manually monitor activities by sending notifications and alerts when AI discovers anomalies or violations of business policy.